webdevelopers-eu/z-template/README.md

 Either way will make `jQuery.template(…)` method available if jQuery is loaded.
 The jQuery is not required.
 You can call `zTemplate(…)` method directly.

+Now you can use `zTemplate` function to apply your JSON data to the template.

+    zTemplate(targetElement, data);

 ## Syntax

 Template instructions are stored as comma-separated commands in a `z-var` attribute.